ThomasHornschuh/bonfire-soc-fireant/README.md

 The Block RAMs of the FireAnt does not have byte select write lines, and instantiating Memory from the standard "MainMemory.vhd" File does not work.
 Therefore in the memory subdirectory an implementation of "Laned" Memory is provided, which defines 4  ram8 (n*8 Bits) instances for a 32 Bit word.
 The default configuration is 8KBytes of RAM, synthesis maps this to  16 2048 x 2 Bit BRAMs.

 Currently there are no optimizations for the Trion FPGAs.
-While the Bonfire-CPU easily runs with around 100 Mhz on a Spartan-6, the maximul Frequency on the T8C2 is ~30- 32Mhz.
+While the Bonfire-CPU easily runs with around 100 Mhz on a Spartan-6, the maximum Frequency on the T8C2 is ~30- 32Mhz.
 The 25Mhz of the default configuration is on the safe side.

-FirAnt does not use HDL primtives to define I/O blocks ore PLLs, instead the Interface designer is used.
+FirAnt does not use HDL primtives to define I/O blocks or PLLs, instead the Interface designer is used.
 Refer to Efinix documentation for details.
 The toplevel ports sysclk, o_resetn and i_locked are used to interface the PLL.